- Parks (A - Z)

 - Guests should take precautions against malaria when visiting Mapungubwe.

 - The closest shops and fuel supplies to Mapungubwe are in Alldays and Musina, both about 70 km’s from the Park.
+However, the Restaurant, Curio Shop and Mini Confluence Shop sell basic food supplies.

 - The are no debit card facilities available in the Park.
 Payments can only be made via cash or credit card.
 Cheques are not accepted.